iMi-digital/imi-conrun/readme.rst

 The imi conrun cli tools provides some handy tools to work with Contao from command line.

-It is highly based on n98-magerun.
+It is based on n98-magerun.

+The conrun project is currently in early alpha state.

+For the current status check changes.txt

 Build Status
 ------------